zetaver/Multivendor_eCommerce_Platform/README.md

-# MultiMart - Multi-Vendor E-commerce Platform
+# MultiMart - Multivendor Ecommerce Platform React

 ![MultiMart Dashboard](https://images.unsplash.com/photo-1460925895917-afdab827c52f?auto=format&fit=crop&w=1200&h=630)

 ## Overview

-MultiMart is a modern multi-vendor e-commerce platform built with React, TypeScript, and Tailwind CSS.
+MultiMart is a modern Multivendor Ecommerce Platform React built with React, TypeScript, and Tailwind CSS.
 It provides a seamless experience for customers to shop from multiple vendors and for vendors to manage their stores through a professional dashboard.

 ## Features